 Over the next several days, we spend our time gamboling between French colonial buildings and more than thirty atmospheric gilded temples with coconut palms swaying overhead and youthful monks sweeping leaves out front.

 Our outings are often interrupted by a hearty sampling of a wide range of culinary delights from fiery papaya salads to baguettes to perfectly grilled Mekong fish.
 Tabi is often weighed down by inexpensive textiles woven with immaculate perfection.

-A peak at my journal notes from that day illustrates a formidable undertaking:
+A peek at my journal notes from that day illustrates a formidable undertaking:

-Easy ride out of town squinting into morning sun.
-Passing rider from other direction says riding here is very difficult.
+Easy ride out of town squinting into the morning sun.
+Passing rider from another direction says riding here is very difficult.
 Must be a newbie.

 Bagged a ten-mile climb.
 Bit spent and sweaty.
 Quite the view of the sun-blasted expanse.
 We gorge on crackers in a charming village flanked by mountains.

 Ripping 10-mile descent.
 Need new brakes or better travel insurance.
 Lots of kids.
 Don’t believe that the populace is only six million.